-US 3-0 win over Mexico cut short by homophobic chants on night of 4 red cards
+Homophobic chants force US-Mexico soccer match to end early in Las Vegas

 Pepi scored his seventh international goal, receiving a pass from Dest, taking a touch and rounding Ochoa.
 Dest and Arteaga were sent off in the 86th for shoving each other.

-“There was moments on both teams that we could have handled better.”
-Callaghan said.
+“There was moments on both teams that we could have handled better,” Callaghan said.

-Notes: Reyna, his hair dyed blond, made his first start for club or country since March 27, also the last time Dest and goalkeeper Matt Turner had appeared in any match. … Canada beat Panama 2-0 in the opener on goals by Jonathan David in the 25th and Alphonso Davies in the 69th.
+Notes: Reyna, his hair dyed blonde, made his first start for club or country since March 27, also the last time Dest and goalkeeper Matt Turner had appeared in any match. … Canada beat Panama 2-0 in the opener on goals by Jonathan David in the 25th and Alphonso Davies in the 69th.
 Mexico and Panama meet in the third-place match.

+AP Sports Writer Ron Blum in New York contributed to this story.